The Anticythera Machine

 To read more, here is the whole story including a YouTube presentation of Antikithira Island.
 Fascinating.

-Anticythera How to get here
+How to get here by Ferry

+You can get to Anticythera Island by ferry from the neighbouring island of Kythira, or from the smallish port of Kissamos in Crete.
 There are also regular ferry crossings (3 times a week) to Antikythera from the port of Piraeus and the ports of the south Peloponnese (Gythio)

 Previous